Kang812/Live_expression/README.md

 # Live_expression

-# install
-- For the parts related to model checkpoints and LivePortrait, see here. : [link](https://github.com/KwaiVGI/LivePortrait)
+This project enables live expression modeling with Streamlit and FastAPI integration.
+For further details about the model checkpoints and LivePortrait, visit the original repository [here](https://github.com/KwaiVGI/LivePortrait).

+# Installation
+Ensure you have the following versions installed:
+- Python: 3.10
+- PyTorch: 2.3.0
+- Streamlit: 1.38.0
-- install library
+- FastAPI: 0.111.1

+Install Required Libraries
+To install the necessary libraries, run the following command:
 ```
 pip install -r requirement.txt
 ```